About

 Dr. Sullivan is the founder of Classical Theist productions, a company devoted to teaching the Catholic intellectual tradition and making it accessible through modern technologies.

-Finally, Dr. Sullivan is a former U.S. heavyweight kickboxing champion, holds a second degree black belt in Brazilian Jiu Jitsu and is the owner and chief instructor at
+Finally, Dr. Sullivan is a former U.S. heavyweight kickboxing champion, holds a fourth degree black belt in Brazilian Jiu Jitsu and is the owner and chief instructor at

 Bam Bam Martial Arts in Houston, TX.